matinfo/cmsplugin-socialsharekit/README.rst

 - Ready to add it to any PlaceholderField.
 Recommended in **static** placeholder.
 - Possibility to add multi time on a page
 - Buttons ordering easy by drag & drop
-- Choice witch button you want
+- Choice which button you want

 Library of decent and good looking CSS/JavaScript social sharing icons, buttons and popups.
 Using OpenGraph and Twitter meta tags.